imgproxy/imgproxy/docs/configuration.md

 * `IMGPROXY_ALLOWED_SOURCES`: whitelist of source image URLs prefixes divided by comma.
 When blank, imgproxy allows all source image URLs.
 Example: `s3://,https://example.com/,local://`.
 Default: blank.

-**Warning:** Be careful when using this config to limit source URL hosts, and always add a trailing slash after the host.
+**⚠️Warning:** Be careful when using this config to limit source URL hosts, and always add a trailing slash after the host.
 Bad: `http://example.com`, good: `http://example.com/`.
 If you don't add a trailing slash, `http://example.com@baddomain.com` will be an allowed URL but the request will be made to `baddomain.com`.

 When you use imgproxy in a development environment, it can be useful to ignore SSL verification: